ferrucc-io/ferruccio/content/posts/company-size.md

 * Mentorship and support become a formal part of work
 * You start having the resources of a larger organization (eg. a content team that can help you define and refine your blog posts)
 * Your work starts to become highly specialized, you'll have to proactively find time and space to work on things that aren't your job
+* You'll most likely have very relaxed working hours, so lots of free time and holidays to grow as a person

 The worst parts of working at a company of this stage are: